 How to apply

-Applicants must submit the following elements on the application platform:
+Applicants must submit the following elements:

-All candidates may apply for a fellowship to cover travel and accommodation (except for candidates residing in the Lisbon area).
+All candidates may apply for a fellowship to cover travel and accommodation expenses (except for candidates residing in the Lisbon area).

 *Note: Participation in the Programme does not imply any contractual relationship with IGC.

-Summer School 2020 hosting labs
+IGC Summer School 2021 hosting labs

-- Cell cycle regulation (Mónica Bettencourt-Dias)
+- Cell cycle regulation (Mónica Bettencourt-Dias): Studying centriole size regulation

-Maria João Amorim
+Maria João Amorim (consultant)